AppCraftTeam/appcraft-ACDynamicLinks-iOS/README.md

 }
 ```

+There is an [Example project](/Example project) to help you figure it all out.

 ## Warning
+Do not forget to set up [Firebase Console](https://console.firebase.google.com/) and add GoogleService-Info.plist to your project

-If your project has Firebase framework installed via pods, you will face crashes as ACDynamicLink already contains that dependency.
+If your project already has Firebase framework installed, you will face crashes as ACDynamicLink already contains that dependency.
-Simply delete `Firebase` pod to avoid crashes
+Remove the original dependency to avoid crashes.

 ## License
 Distributed under the MIT License.